How to Store Spring Rolls

-"How do you store fresh summer rolls, though?"
+“How do you store fresh summer rolls, though?”
 This is the question I most often get when I profess my love of these rice paper-rolled treats to anyone who will listen.
-It's a genuinely great question, as summer rolls are often best just after rolling, but the answer depends on how long your summer rolls need storing.
-Here are two smart ways to store summer rolls, whether you're making them ahead for a party or stashing leftovers in the fridge.
+It’s a genuinely great question, as spring rolls or summer rolls are often best just after rolling, but the answer depends on how long your summer rolls need storing.

 If you need to make the rolls a few hours before a party …

 Arrange the fresh summer rolls in a single layer on a serving tray.
 Soak a clean dish towel in cool water and cover the rolls.
 Do your best to keep the tray away from warm oven drafts or sunshine-filled windows to keep the fillings out of the danger zone.
 Refresh the cloth with cool water every hour as needed.

 This method works best for rolls you plan to serve within a few hours, so you can make summer rolls before a party and still have time to get ready yourself before guests arrive.

 If you have leftover summer rolls for the next day …